 So, here I am, exhausted after the RORC Channel Race.
 Soaked through after a 2 day battle against the British summer weather and the English Channel.

-I was aboard a sailing yacht called Rho, competing in the Open 40 Class.
+I was aboard a sailing yacht, competing in the Open 40 Class.
 The biggest of the classes, with approx. 40 boats.
-Rho is a 36ft Sigma.
+Our boat is a 38ft Sigma.
 A classic cruiser/racer, she was luxurious by my standards.
 I had my own cabin (‘hot bedding’ between watches), running water, a table in the saloon, a toilet which accepts paper and has a seat (!) and various other ‘luxuries’.
 As soon as I started exploring her, I realised this would be a different kind of racing for me.

 Level 4 Clipper Race Training is the last of the 4 weeks of training that Clipper provide ahead of the biennial Round the World yacht race.
 And it is known to be incredibly tough.
 Offshore for 7 days, sailing round the clock in watches, honing ‘drills and skills’, the week also includes a cross channel drag race against the rest of the Clipper Race fleet.
 I’ve just completed my Level 4 Clipper Race training, and it certainly lived up to its reputation.
 Here I’m going to blog about one of the most tiring, exhilarating, intense, exciting, and downright exhausting weeks of my life.
 I’ll warn you now, you may want to grab a cuppa – I hope you enjoy the read.

 I’ve already posted about my infamous level 3 Clipper Race training week, which included a few disasters such as a fuel shut off incident in the main Portsmouth Harbour channel, running aground, a crash (resulting in a hole in the hull!), but above anything else, excellent team bonding and team work!